L0rd-Kam0S/SSHWebClient/README.md

 Step 4.
 Let the script do its thing and you're set.<br>

 # Manual Setup with FileZila
 Step 1.
-Download Install.sh
+Download Install.sh<br>
 Step 2.
-Connect to your Nano/Tetra with Filezila
+Connect to your Nano/Tetra with Filezila<br>
 Step 3.
-Upload Install.sh into root home folder
+Upload Install.sh into root home folder<br>
 Step 4.
-Connect to your Nano/Tetra via SSH
+Connect to your Nano/Tetra via SSH<br>
 Step 5.
-Once in root folder type ./install.sh
+Once in root folder type ./install.sh<br>
 Step 6.
-Let the script do its thing and you're set.
+Let the script do its thing and you're set.<br>